2025/26 Fundraiser Spotlights

 Great for friends & family

-What a December it’s been for fundraising!
-Thank you so much to everyone who shared their fundraising events with me.
+Thank you so much to everyone who has shared their fundraising events with me.
 I’ve said it before and I’ll say it again - I’ve been there.
 I know what it’s like to have a fundraising target to reach, and how it can feel tough at times.

 But the fundraising journey and the adventure that follows are worth every bit of effort.
 My fundraising journey and the trip I went on with Choose a Challenge became the most rewarding and fulfilling experience of my life, and I truly believe the same will be true for you.